Organic Cotton vs. Bamboo: What’s Really Better for You and the Planet?

 2. Processing & Production

-There i called lyocell (sometimes labeled bamboo lyocell or Tencel), which uses a closed-loop system that recycles water and solvents, and is made with eucalyptus or wood.
+There is a more sustainable option called lyocell (sometimes labeled bamboo lyocell or Tencel), which uses a closed-loop system that recycles water and solvents, and is made with eucalyptus or wood.
 But unless a brand explicitly says so, most bamboo fabric is made using conventional viscose methods.

 3. Skin Feel & Comfort

-Bamboo is praised for being silky-smooth, moisture-wicking, long-lasting and naturally antibacterial.
+• Bamboo is praised for being silky-smooth, moisture-wicking, long-lasting and naturally antibacterial, but there is some evidence that there could be carbon disulfide residue on the fabric.

-Organic Cotton offers a soft, breathable experience—ideal for sensitive skin and all-day comfort.
-It’s not just about how it feels when you first put it on, but how it holds up over time. dea's organic cotton, for example, only gets softer with love.
+• Organic Cotton offers a soft, breathable experience—ideal for sensitive skin and all-day comfort.
+It’s not just about how it feels when you first put it on, but how it holds up over time. dea’s organic cotton underwear, for example, only gets softer with love and lasts longer than most synthetic fabrics.

 4. Impact on People & Planet